Harold W. Handley: Legislator

-Governor
+Governorship (1957-1961)

 Campaign

 At the state convention, Handley ran for the nomination to run for governor with the backing of Senator Jenner.
 Although Craig tried to block his nomination, Handley was able to overcome his opposition and win the nomination.
 In the general election, his opponent was Democrat Ralph Tucker.
 The central election issues were the bribery scandal, the impending state budget deficit, and reform of the state health institutions.
 Handley also repudiated past governors who had taken federal grant money for selling out control of the state to the federal government.
 He said "Hoosiers refuse to stand in line in front of the treasury in Washington with tin cups in their hands," and that depending on the federal government for revenue would lead to the ruin of the state.
 President Eisenhower was running for re-election in the same year, and again thanks in part to his popularity, Handley won a second landslide victory, defeating Tucker by 227,475 votes.